signalfire/northcoders-news-backend/README.md

         DB_URL: '<local test database in mongo>',
         SEED_PATH: './testData',
     },
-    production: {
-        DB_URL: '<production database on mLab etc..',
-        SEED_PATH: './devData',
 }
-}

 module.exports = config[ENV];
 ```
 4. Update the *<values>* above with your own values
+5. Ensure that you have the mongo daemon running (mongod).
-4. You will need to seed your local mongo database.
-To do this run the command *npm run seed:dev*
+6. You will need to seed your local mongo database.
+To do this run the command *npm run seed:dev*.
+At the end of this process you will see a "Finished seeding data message..."
-5. Once seeded run the application using the command *npm run dev*
+7. Once seeded run the application using the command *npm run dev*

 To check that you have data seeded hit the end point at http://*<url>*:*<port>*/api/articles where *<url>* could be localhost,
 127.0.0.1 and *<port>* equals 9090 etc...etc...You should see a json response containing seeded articles.